DevExpress/devextreme-documentation/concepts/05 UI Components/Chart/88 Data Aggregation/05 Specify the Aggregation Interval.md

     ---

 - **Categories**
-Aggregation by categories can be applied when the axis displays discrete data and arguments can be repeated.
+Aggregation by category can be applied when the axis displays discrete data and arguments can be repeated.
 These arguments are displayed as a single point.
 You do not need to specify any additional properties to set up aggregation by categories.